SNAP Benefits in Kentucky: How to Apply and Qualify

 How to Contact EBT Customer Service in Kentucky

-Phone: Call the DCBS Family Support Call Service Center at 855-306-8959 for application help, benefit questions, or case changes.
+• Application Help: Call the DCBS Call Service Center at 855-306-8959 for questions about your benefits or help with your application.

 See Kentucky EBT Customer Service Contacts